Everything You Need To Know About Our Tech Recruitment Process

 If you pass the case study review, the next step is usually a technical interview of about 60 minutes with our engineers.
 Depending on the role and the teams, there can be one technical interview or even two interviews, depending on how complex the position is and what each team needs to assess in the process (sometimes there are too many topics to be covered in one single session).

-The technical interview will start from your case study, so keep it with you and make sure you review it prior to the interview!
+The technical interview will start from your technical assessment, so keep it with you and make sure you review it prior to the interview!
 The team will follow up on your solution, looking into what you did well and what could be improved.
 The goal would be eventually to find a better solution together and generally understand your thought process behind your choices (why did you choose a specific coding language, certain framework or technology?).

 The second part will be focused on your work-related experiences, critical thinking questions regarding the usage of specific languages or frameworks in the past, or even short live coding exercises.
 In case of doubt, feel free to ask your recruiter to share more details about what to expect in the interview.

 To prepare for the technical discussion you can check our tech blog to read about our use cases and our different engineering approaches to solutions.
-In most of our job descriptions, you can also find the tech stack used by the team at the moment (if not, you’ll find our complete tech stack listed on the tech blog), so we would suggest to check it out before as the questions will most likely be around that specific tech stack.
+In most of our job descriptions, you can also find the tech stack used by the team at the moment (if not, you’ll find our complete tech stack listed on the tech blog).
+We would suggest to check it out before as the questions will most likely be around that specific tech stack.
 Carefully review the requirements listed in the job description, as well as the most valued skills as some questions might be aimed towards those too.

 Even though this step is mostly focused on the technical aspects, we’re also just interested in finding out why you think this is the right opportunity for you and why you’re motivated to join our team.